-You are ready to make up after your fight or argument But your spouse isn’t.
-Four steps you can take to get your relationship back on track fast.
+You are ready to make up after your fight or argument but your spouse isn’t.
+Here are four steps you can take to get your relationship back on track fast.

 Whether it was your fault or not, and no matter the reason for the fight, you need to get your marriage back on track.
 After all, prolonged distance means decreasing love.

 But, your spouse may still be so upset that you don’t know how you will ever get back on track.
 The longer your spouse stays upset, the easier it becomes to emotionally pull away from him or her.

 You don’t need to fall into that kind of vicious downward spiral if you know how to pull your spouse away from his or her hurt and anger.